Horizons - Center for Independent Study

 We want to determine whether or not you can teach yourself.

-We look at your grades, especially in English and Math; your test scores; your credits; your attendance and behavior records.
+We look at a combination of indicators, including but not limited to your application, grades (especially in English and Math), your test scores; your credits; your attendance, and behavior records.